Arjun-Arora/CS248Project/README.md

 1b.
 Install Conda and use attached conda enviornment: cs248.yml
     -conda env create -f cs248.yml

-2. To run pretrained models go to CNN-renderer/CNN-Renderer.ipynb and all cells from Setup to Train-CNN
+2. To run pretrained models go to CNN-renderer/CNN-Renderer.ipynb and run all cells from Setup to Train-CNN

 3. Then Run Eval-CNN